-In this article, I would like to offer my point of view about personal development, in hope that you will really understand the mission and occupation that personal development has in our lives.
+In this article, I would like to offer my point of view about personal development, hoping that you will really understand the mission and occupation that personal development has in our lives.

 Personal development is concerned with your growth, with what you want to become and the life you want to live.

 Most people do not have a clear perspective about how their life can be and what they want from it.
 When I start coaching sessions with my clients, I ask them about a specific life aspect and they have no clue what answer to give about how they really want that life aspect to be, what would make them feel accomplished in that aspect.

 At first, I always ask the question “what do you believe for x aspect?” and they don’t know what answer to give… and such people can be highly intelligent and with advanced careers.